Morant scores 47 points, Grizzlies tie Warriors at 1 apiece

 The Warriors, in the semifinals for the seventh time in 10 years, had their chances.
 Trailing 104-101, Curry passed to Green, who tossed it to Thompson, who traveled with 17 seconds left.
 Morant hit two free throws for the final margin.

 The Grizzlies are coming off the franchise’s first series win in seven years.
-But a team that was the NBA’s second-youngest squad during the regular season is trying to take Memphis past the second round, something this franchise has done only once back in 2013.
+But the NBA’s second-youngest squad during the regular season is trying to take Memphis past the second round, something this franchise has done only once back in 2013.

-It didn’t get easier when Dillon Brooks, averaging 15 points this postseason and whose job was defending Curry, was ejected with 9:08 left in the first quarter after a hard foul on Warriors guard Gary Payton II.
-Payton went to the locker room for X-rays on his left elbow.
-He didn’t return.
+It didn’t get easier when Dillon Brooks, averaging 15 points this postseason and whose job was defending Curry, was ejected with 9:08 left in the first quarter after hitting Warriors guard Gary Payton II across the head.
+Payton went for X-rays that showed a broken left elbow.
+He will have an MRI on Wednesday.

+Golden State coach Steve Kerr said playoff basketball is expected to be physical but called Brooks’ foul “dirty” and said it broke the NBA code by hitting a player in the air.

+“There’s a code in this league, a code that players follow where you never put a guy’s season/career in jeopardy,” Kerr said.

 Green, ejected from Game 1 for his own Flagrant 2, went down a couple minutes after Brooks’ ejection.
 He went to the locker room, flashing the middle digit on each hand at the fans.
 He returned for the second quarter after getting stitches for a cut at his right eye that was nearly swollen shut by halftime.